scrabbletank/farhome-rules/rulesdoc.md

 - Create an instantaneous sound at a location
 - Cause a chilling breeze over a 5x5 tile area

-A creature trying to see through these illusions must succeed on a perception check against your spellcasting roll.
+A creature trying to see through these illusions must succeed on a perception challenge against your spellcasting roll.

 Add an enhanced die for every level cast above cantrip.